Formerly known as VE3FDT and SP2ADW. VE3BR since August 2012.

-I started off in amateur radio as an SWL: SP2-2442; I can no longer pin-point the exact moment in time, but my age was definitely in single digits.
-My first QSO (CW of course!) was in 1971 at SP2KDT club station, a couple of years before I was a "bona fide" teenager.
+I started off in amateur radio as an SWL, SP2-2442, when my age was still a single digit.
+My first QSO (CW of course!) was in 1971 at SP2KDT club station, before I was a teenager.
 I passed my ham license exam soon after, but had to wait until the mid-70s to get my first "ham ticket" because of the minimum licensing age of 15.
 I got the call-sign SP2ADW and until I was 18 I could only operate CW and only on 80 and 40 meters, with the mind boggling maximum power of 20 Watts.
 Exhilarating times!

 After receiving my "adult" all bands / all modes license I continued until 1981.
 After that I had a 25 years break from the hobby until I decided to resurrect myself as a ham and started again as VE3FDT.

 Today I operate on all HF bands, all modes, but CW was the "first love" and will always remain the mode of choice.